NZ-China FTA upgrade

 We are keen to hear from those with an interest in the FTA upgrade negotiations, including business, Māori, non-government organisations, and members of the public.

-We would like to hear from companies currently engaged in trade or investment with China, as well as those with an interest in doing so in the future.
-We particularly want to hear about specific issues impeding the growth or development of trade and investment links with China.
+We would particularly like to hear from New Zealand companies currently engaged in trade or investment with China, and from companies with an interest in doing so in the future.
+We are especially interested in hearing about regulatory barriers that are impeding the growth or development of your trade and investment links with China.

-To provide input or seek more information about the FTA upgrade process, or register your interest in upcoming consultation and public events, you can:
+To get involved with the FTA upgrade process, or register your interest in upcoming consultation and public events, you can:

-- Post mail to: Coordinator – China FTA Upgrade, Ministry of Foreign Affairs and Trade, Private Bag 18-901, Wellington.
+- send us a letter — Coordinator — China FTA Upgrade, Ministry of Foreign Affairs and Trade, Private Bag 18-901, Wellington

-In April 2015, during the Joint Assessment Working Group process, MFAT called for public submissions on the upgrade.
+In April 2015, during the Joint Assessment Working Group process, we called for public submissions on the upgrade.
 This process ran until May 2015 and 17 submissions were received.

 The information submitted will continue to help inform New Zealand’s priorities for the upgrade as negotiations are launched.

-New Zealand’s major goods exports to China: dairy (milk powder, butter and cheese), wood, and meat products.
+New Zealand’s major goods exports to China: dairy (milk powder, butter and cheese), wood products, and meat products.